Viorica Cortez: Studies and international recognition

-1970s career
+1970s

 By 1970, Cortez was being considered by virtually every major opera house, but for a Romanian artist, getting out of the country was a major challenge, often insurmountable.
 The lack of a passport and endless difficulties with the authorities were obstacles not only for her, but for every Romanian performer who hoped for an international career.
 Many contracts were annulled because of this issue.
 In the winter of 1970, Viorica Cortez was in Naples for a series of performances of Samson et Dalila opposite Mario del Monaco.
 She did not return to Romania, deciding to continue her artistic destiny abroad and for quite some time was separated from her family members and friends.

 Cortez's American debut occurred in 1970.
-She performed in Philadelphia, Pittsburgh, then finally New York, where she first appeared alongside Martina Arroyo in Verdi's Messa da Requiem in Carnegie Hall.
+She performed in Philadelphia, Pittsburgh, and New York, where she first appeared alongside Martina Arroyo in Verdi's Messa da Requiem in Carnegie Hall.
 Both La Scala and the Metropolitan scheduled her, the first in Samson et Dalila, the other in Carmen.
-In Milan, succeeding Shirley Verrett's Dalila, Cortez was asked by the opera management and conductor Georges Pretre to consider an extra performance, an exceptional decision of the theatre following the enormous success of her first appearance with the house.
-In New York, Richard Tucker, her Don Jose for the debut night, hailed her as one of the most attractive and convincing Carmens he has ever sung with.
+In Milan, succeeding Shirley Verrett's Dalila, Cortez was asked by the opera management and conductor Georges Prêtre to consider an extra performance, an exceptional decision of the theatre following the enormous success of her first appearance with the house.
+In New York, Richard Tucker, her Don Jose for the debut night, hailed her as one of the most attractive and convincing Carmens he had ever sung with.

-From then on, Cortez's career covered every major opera house in the world.
+From then on, Cortez's career included the major opera houses of the world.
 Claudio Abbado invited her for the Verdi Requiem at La Scala, along with Plácido Domingo and Nicolai Ghiaurov.
-The celebrated Bulgarian bass was her partner for Massenet's freshly revived opera, Don Quichotte, both in Paris and Chicago, the Parisian mise en scène being assigned to Peter Ustinov.
+Ghiaurov was her partner for Massenet's freshly revived opera Don Quichotte, both in Paris and Chicago, the Parisian mise en scène being assigned to Peter Ustinov.
 In Chicago, Cortez was a commanding and electrifying Elisabetta in Maria Stuarda opposite Montserrat Caballé (1973).
-The friendship and mutual respect between the two divas represented a milestone in Cortez's career.
-For Norma and Maria Stuarda, as well as for Don Carlo and Il Trovatore, the Catalan soprano and the Romanian mezzo-soprano were scheduled together in Lisbon, Naples, Nice, Vienna, Cologne, Madrid and La Scala (Norma, 1974) and at the Met (Il Trovatore, 1973).
+The friendship and mutual respect they developed represented a milestone in Cortez's career.
+For Norma and Maria Stuarda, as well as for Don Carlo and Il Trovatore, they were scheduled together in Lisbon, Naples, Nice, Vienna, Cologne, Madrid and La Scala (Norma, 1974) and at the Met (Il Trovatore, 1973).